Green-Software-Foundation/sci-guide/docs/GettingStarted.md

 For M, the equation  = TE * (TR/EL) * (RR/TR)

 TE = Total Embodied Emissions, the sum of LCA emissions for hardware components, which we calculated in Step 2.
-We have only include the server/hardware component, but there might be other supporting infrastructure like racks, cooling water resources that we have excluded.
+We have only included the server/hardware component running our application, but there might be other supporting infrastructure like racks, cooling water resources that we have excluded.

 SCI Score = 0.226 per API Call.